Quick Links

 Whilst school is not a food outlet, in the strict sense, we do have food events which are regular and organised.
 If cooking is part of the curriculum or when OSCAR organise one of their events and food is offered (either free or paid for) then Natasha's Law applies.

-This means, for all wrapped food (and even a napkin counts as wrapping) the school will provide a list of ingredients, with the item.
-For curriculum events, staff will always check for any allergies in their class before planning such an event, and we will share the ingredients with parents beforehand, as that makes a lot of sense.
-For OSCAR events, where food is not pre-ordered, OSCAR have been instructed to provide the ingredients too.
-This would most likely be where OSCAR are selling food items, at one of the fairs.
+This means, for all wrapped food the school will provide a list of ingredients.
+For curriculum events, staff will always check for any allergies in their class before planning such an event, and we will share the ingredients with parents beforehand.
+For OSCAR events, where food is not pre-ordered, OSCAR will also ensure that ingredients lists are available at all events.

 Other Foodstuffs in School

-We have also noticed that at Christmas, some children add treats to cards, posted in school to friends.
-We always distribute such cards at the end of the day and ask children to open them after school, so you can see what's included.
+Some children add treats to items such as cards, gifts from holidays, etc given in school to friends.
+We always distribute these items at the end of the day and ask children to open them after school, in order that parents/carers can check these too.